Fun Family-Friendly Bike Rides in New Jersey

 Sandy Hook – Sandy Hook

 The Sandy Hook bike path runs the length of the peninsula and features a picturesque lighthouse, military installations, and views of the bay and the beach.
 Its flat surface makes for a fun, easy ride.

 Bike Paths in Southern New Jersey

 Cooper River Park – Camden

 Cooper River Park is huge, stretching through Pennsauken, Cherry Hill, Collingswood, and Haddon Township.
-There are two riverside bike paths: a 3.8-mile loop (Cuthbert to Rt.
-130) and a 1.35-mile trail (Cuthbert to Grove Street).
-While you're at the park, enjoy mini-golf, the sculpture garden, fishing in the river, and more.
+There are two riverside bike paths: a 3.8-mile loop (Cuthbert to Route 130) and a 1.35-mile trail (Cuthbert to Grove Street).
+While you're at the park, enjoy mini golf, the sculpture garden, river fishing, and more.

 The Pine Barrens – Hammonton

-The Pinelands is home to several popular riding courses.
+The Pinelands is home to several popular bike paths.
 From flat, paved rides to bumpy off-roading trails, this area has many offerings for the cycling enthusiast.
-For a family-friendly ride, try the Pine Barrens River Ramble, an easy 42.6-mile loop with no hills that can be shortened to a more manageable length.
+For a family-friendly bike ride, try the Pine Barrens River Ramble, an easy 42.6-mile loop with no hills that can be shortened to a more manageable length.

 Looking for more?
 The New Jersey Department of Transportation (NJDOT) publishes several bicycle tour guides, including the Old Mine Road Ride in Sussex County and Essex County’s Washington Rock and Roll Tour.
 These detailed guides are valuable resources if you want to explore the world through a cyclist’s eyes.